visshaljagtap/react-stl-viewer/README.md

 # STL Viewer

-A component for viewing an STL object from a given URL.
+A component for viewing an STL object from a given URL by utilizing Three.js

 *Note that you will still have to abide by the rules of CORS*